- Excessive heat, power quality anomalies, humidity and contamination can all cause motor failure.

 The U.S. Department of Energy's Motor Master Tool recommends that although failed motors can usually be rewound, it is often worthwhile to replace a damaged motor with a new, premium efficiency model to save energy and improve reliability.

-Calculating motor replacement economics includes factors specific to the facility, but the overall principle is simple; replace the motor if the payback period is acceptable, if the payback period is not acceptable, repair it.
+Calculating motor replacement economics includes factors specific to the facility, but the overall principle is simple; replace the motor if the payback period is acceptable.
+If the payback period is not acceptable, repair it.
 Use the Motor Cost Calculator to estimate operating costs based on horsepower, motor efficiency, operating hours and electric rate.

 Develop a long-term maintenance and repair program

-Motors are often the lifeblood of a commercial or industrial facility.
+Motors often are the lifeblood of a commercial or industrial facility.
 It is important to develop repair specifications and work with an established repair vendor with a quality assurance program that can meet your specifications.